syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-linux.md

 ## Create a PowerPoint file in .NET Core Console application project on Linux

-1. Execute the following command in Linux terminal to create a new .NET Core Console application.
+Step 1.
+Execute the following command in Linux terminal to create a new .NET Core Console application.
 {% capture codesnippet1 %}
 {% tabs %}